-The following description of the Wal-Mart Profit Sharing and 401(k) Plan (the "Plan") provides only general information regarding the Plan as in effect on January 31, 2008.
-This document is not part of the Summary Plan Description and is not a document pursuant to which the Plan is maintained within the meaning of Section 402(a)(1) of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
+The following description of the Wal-Mart Puerto Rico Profit Sharing and 401(k) Plan (the "Plan") provides only general information regarding the Plan as in effect on January 31, 2008.
+This document is not part of the Summary Plan Description and is not a document pursuant to which the Plan is maintained within the meaning of the Puerto Rico Internal Revenue Code of 1994 (the "Code"), as amended, or Section 402(a)(1) of the Employee Retirement Income Security Act of 1974 ("ERISA"), as amended.
 Participants should refer to the Plan document for a complete description of the Plan's provisions.
 To the extent not specifically prohibited by statute or regulation, Wal-Mart Stores, Inc. ("Wal-Mart" or the "Company") reserves the right to unilaterally amend, modify or terminate the Plan at any time; such changes may be applied to all Plan participants and their beneficiaries regardless of whether the participant is actively working or retired at the time of the change.
 The Plan may not be amended, however, to permit any part of the Plan's assets to be used for any purpose other than for the purpose of paying benefits to participants and their beneficiaries and paying Plan expenses.